constellation-app/constellation/CHECKLIST.md

 - [ ] Unit testing changes in your PR

-    - Unit testing changes you have made is required and should be over 80% code coverage as a minimum.
+    - Unit testing changes you have made is required and should be over 80% code coverage at a minimum.

-    - If any classes you have changed do not already have a unit tests then it is **NOT** apon you to test the entire class, rather the delta changes only.
+    - If any classes you have changed do not already have a unit tests then it is **NOT** on you to test the entire class, rather the delta changes only.

     - Refer to the `Core Table View` as a baseline of how tests should